 Milo Tricot Creative Director and Founder, Mireia Lopez at the WASTE FOOD + FASHION panel discussing our work Blinded By Color Project and the topic of Food waste and Fashion, over-production pollution and the numerous ways both industries can collaboratively create circular economies from bio product waste.

-BLINDED BY COLOR PROJECT are Resort wear Caftans made from Fair Trade and Organic certified fabrics, sourced from recycled cotton, food, and plant waste using natural dyes and indigenous dyeing and printing techniques.
+BLINDED BY COLOR PROJECT are Resort wear Caftans made from Organic certified fabrics, sourced from recycled cotton, food, and plant waste using natural dyes and indigenous dyeing and printing techniques.
 Our Caftans are ethically made by the expert hands of artisans in India.
 A balance between sustainable innovations and artisanal methods.

 The panel was organized by Global Fashion Exchange + Fashion Revolution and UN Peace Boat, September 23rd to kick off Climate Change week 2019 at the Woman Development building at the UN, supporting United Nations Sustainability Goals 2030